Runixe786/Macified-Windows/README.md

 This is the most demanded thing.So yes, lets get started.

 **Step 1**: Extract the dock_MacifiedWindows.rar file.
-There will be mydockfinder folder which you gotta open
+There will be "dock_macifiedwindows" folder which you gotta open.
+Again same folder (same name) will appear and open it again. (sorry for this duplication, i forgot to fix)

 **Step 2**: Inside that folder, there will be many folders and files.
 Find the dock_64.exe file or dock.exe and open it.